MicrosoftDocs/microsoft-cloud/docs/dev/overview/create-run-secure-applications.md

 Everybody building applications today should assume that their software is targeted by attackers.
 Given this, your organization must continuously monitor and manage the security of your applications and the environment that they run in.
 The Microsoft Cloud provides several tools for doing this.

 One of the most important of these is [Microsoft Sentinel](/azure/sentinel).
-Sentinel provides security information and event management (SIEM), letting you capture and analyze a wide range of security-related data.
+Microsoft Sentinel provides security information and event management (SIEM), letting you capture and analyze a wide range of security-related data.
 It can also respond automatically to threats, providing security orchestration, automation, and response (SOAR).
-Sentinel can help your organization find and fix security problems more effectively.
+Microsoft Sentinel can help your organization find and fix security problems more effectively.

-Sentinel’s broad reach encompasses the Microsoft Cloud and beyond through a large set of connectors.
-These connectors let Sentinel interact with many other services and technologies.
+Microsoft Sentinel’s broad reach encompasses the Microsoft Cloud and beyond through a large set of connectors.
+These connectors let Microsoft Sentinel interact with many other services and technologies.
 Among the most important of these are the Microsoft Defender tools, including:

 - [Microsoft Defender for Cloud](/azure/defender-for-cloud), which helps your organization understand and improve the security of your Azure applications.
 It can also protect specific cloud services such as Azure Storage.
 - [Microsoft 365 Defender](/microsoft-365/security/defender), which provides components such as: